Sajeevan Sajana

 Sajeevan Sajana (born 4 January 1995) is an Indian cricketer who plays for India women's cricket team as an all-rounder, who is a right-handed batter and a right-arm off-break bowler.
 She plays for Kerala women's cricket team in domestic cricket and for Mumbai Indians in the Women's Premier League.
 She also played first-class cricket for South Zone.

 Early life

 She was born in Mananthavady, Wayanad, Kerala.
-Her father, Sanjeevan, was an auto-rickshaw driver in Kerala's town.
+Her father, Sanjeevan, was an auto-rickshaw driver in a town in Kerala.
 Her mother, Sarada, worked at the municipality in Mananthavady.
 She first represented Kerala at the under-23 level, where she led her team to the Twenty-20 Super League title in 2019.
 She has a degree in political science.
 She was featured in a Tamil film as a support artist.
 She was football captain of Wayanad district in Kerala in her teenage years, and a track-and-field champion in college.